WebDeveloper-Deepak/B.Sc-Course-Summary/README.md

 # B.Sc-Course-Summary
-# 📚 Computer Science BSc Course Summaries
+# 📚 Computer Science B.Sc.
+Course Summaries

 Welcome to my collection of PDF summaries from my BSc in Computer Science courses!
 These summaries cover essential topics and concepts from various courses, providing a concise and comprehensive review.
 Whether you're a student, a professional, or just a tech enthusiast, these summaries will be a valuable resource.